Bejeweled 2 (Windows)

 Unused Music Sequences

 Offset 127, with tempo 128.
-Interestingly, this is usually heard at the beginning of common OST rips, but doesn't appear anywhere in-game.
+Interestingly, this is the first track that plays when you place the CD into a CD player, but doesn't appear anywhere in-game.

 Offset 128, with tempo 125.
 A leftover duplicated fragment from the track that plays when you completed Puzzle Mode.